HL7/fhir-exchange-routing-ig/input/pages/specification.md

 The destination responds with an HTTP status code of `202 Accepted`, and an HTTP header containing a `Content-Location` parameter that specifies the URL at which the response data will be available.

+The `Content-Location` base SHALL either be:

+- populated by the destination to match the public FHIR service address used by the originator

+or

-It is expected that the `Content-Location` base will match the public FHIR service address used by the originator.
+- adjusted in the following step by the intermediary to match the public FHIR service address used by the originator.

 **Step 6.
 The intermediary passes through the response to the originator**

 The intermediary, which is holding a synchronous connection with the originator, passes through the response.
-It does not modify the response in any way.
+Based on previous arrangement with the destination, it may modify the `Content-Location` base to match the public FHIR service address used by the originator.

 **Step 7.
 The originator receives the response**